Worcester County, MD Coronavirus (COVID-19) Information

-This website provides up-to-date information about the Worcester County Health Department's response to the COVID-19 public health emergency.
-For more information on Coronavirus in Maryland, call 2-1-1.
+This website provides up-to-date information about the Worcester County Health Department's response to COVID-19.

-To view Maryland's COVID-19 Case Count visit https://coronavirus.maryland.gov/.
+To view Maryland's COVID-19 Case Count visit health.maryland.gov

 What is COVID-19?

 COVID-19 is a disease caused by a respiratory virus.
 This is a virus that hasn’t caused illness in humans before.
 COVID-19 is spread just like colds or flu through coughing and sneezing, which creates respiratory droplets, close personal contact, such as touching or shaking hands, or touching an object or surface with the virus on it.

 - Sore throat